M4Depth: Monocular depth estimation for autonomous vehicles in unseen environments

-To be able to transfer information from one projection to the other, we first need to find the relation that links $(i_1,j_1)$ and $(i_2,j_2)$.
-From Equ.\ref{equ:pinhole}, it can be seen that recovering the full 3D coordinates of a point whose projection coordinates $(i,j)$ and depth $z$ are known is trivial if the intrinsic matrix is known (which is often the case in computer vision).
-Assuming that P is located at a depth $d_2$ of $\text{C}_2$, its 3D coordinates with respect of $\text{C}_2$ are given by:
+To define our notion of visual disparity, we first need to find the relation that links $(i_{1},j_{1})$ to $(\hImCoord_{2},\vImCoord_{2})$.
+From \Eqx{\ref{equ:pinhole_proj}}, it can be seen that recovering the full 3D coordinates of a point whose projection coordinates $(\hImCoord,\vImCoord)$ and depth $\dpix$ are known is trivial if the intrinsic matrix is known (which is a common hypothesis in computer vision as long as the camera is not zooming).
+Assuming that P is located at a depth $\dpix_{2}$ of $\text{C}_{2}$, its 3D coordinates with respect to $\text{C}_{2}$ are given by

-if we assume that $f_x$ and $f_y$ are both equal to $f$ and that the skew factor $s$ is negligible.

-These coordinates are expressed with respect to the $\text{C}_2$ referential.
-Their expression in $\text{C}_1$ is given by:
+These coordinates are expressed with respect to the $\text{C}_{2}$ referential.
+Their expression in $\text{C}_{1}$ is given by